fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 Once on the Ubuntu terminal, let's install some of our dependencies.

-First elevate to root by doing `sudo su -` and then type the following:
+First elevate to root by doing `sudo su -` and then type the following to install some required packages for Postgres:

 {lang=bash,line-numbers=off}